Pendo for In-App Messaging: Features, Pricing, and Review20 min read

 Pendo’s pricing

-Here are the differences between each Pendo plan:
+Here’s the difference between each Pendo plan:

 3 Reasons why you might need a Pendo alternative

-There are a few obvious instances where you’ll likely need an alternative solution to Pendo — such as these use cases:
+There are a few obvious instances where you’ll likely need an alternative solution to Pendo, such as these use cases:

 - Over 500 MAUs: If your product has more than 500 MAUs then you’ll need to subscribe to a premium Pendo plan (which tends to be significantly more expensive than other competitors on the market).

-- Real-Time Analytics Needs: Companies that operate in fast-paced work sprints will likely opt for product adoption solutions with real-time analytics since Pendo’s one-hour data lag can data-driven decision-making difficult.
+- Real-time analytics needs: Companies that operate in fast-paced work sprints will likely opt for product adoption solutions with real-time analytics since Pendo’s one-hour data lag can make data-driven decision-making difficult.

-- Expensive Pricing Model: Pendo is more expensive than most solutions on the market and the subscription cost rises rapidly as your MAUs grow.
-Even if you’re on the Starter plan, you could be paying $35,000 annually once you reach 10,000 MAUs — which makes it harder to scale.
+- Expensive pricing model: Pendo is more expensive than most solutions on the market and the subscription cost rises rapidly as your MAUs grow.
+Even if you’re on the Base plan, you could be paying up to $35,000 annually once you reach 10,000 MAUs, which makes it harder to scale.

-Userpilot – A better alternative for In-app messaging
+Userpilot – A better alternative for in-app messaging

 In-app support can increase customer satisfaction and retention rates.
-Userpilot has native in-app support features like resource centers and native tooltips as well as third-party integrations with popular support tools like Intercom to help you cover all your bases.
+Userpilot has native in-app support features like resource centers and native tooltips, as well as third-party integrations with popular support tools like Intercom to help you cover all your bases.

 Here’s an overview of Userpilot’s in-app support capabilities:

-- Resource center: Userpilot in-app resource centers let you add flows, checklists, external links, tutorial videos, external knowledge bases, and chat bots.
+Resource center: Userpilot in-app resource centers let you add flows, checklists, external links, tutorial videos, external knowledge bases, and chatbots.
 You’ll also be able to view resource center analytics so you can check its performance.

-- Native tooltips: In-app support must be proactive — which is why you should insert tooltips that guide users before they even think to open the resource center.
+Native tooltips: In-app support must be proactive, which is why you should insert tooltips that guide users before they even think to open the resource center.
 Userpilot lets you add native tooltips that appear whenever users hover over an element or click on the info badge.

-- Contextual flows: Userpilot’s trigger settings let you create contextual flows that automatically appear when a user reaches a certain page or performs a specific action.
+Contextual flows: Userpilot’s trigger settings let you create contextual flows that automatically appear when a user reaches a certain page or performs a specific action.
 This can be used to offer in-app guidance and support whenever users try out a feature for the first time.

-- Intercom integration: While Intercom is famous for its live chat embeds, you can do more than that by integrating it with Userpilot.
+Intercom integration: While is famous for its live chat embeds, you can do more than that by integrating it with Userpilot.
 You’ll see which events a user has done within Userpilot and whether or not they’ve completed onboarding to personalize support accordingly.

 Userpilot’s self service support